Welcome to the Oregon Coast and Cape Lookout Bed and Breakfast

 Our home is a safe and secure place to unwind.
 On our grounds you can picnic, read, write, or paint the next chapter of your life.
 Writers and painters love to stay with us, our grounds and the surrounding areas provide inspiration with the peace, solitude, beauty, scenery, that will convince you why we chose to locate our bed and breakfast here.

 We are a great stop for Bike Riders to have a day or two of comfort before they take off on their journey.
-Our grounds have ample room for you to dry out or lay around in the hammock and just relax while you seek the comforts of our beds and we make you a glorious breakfast which includes fresh eggs from our chickens.
+Our grounds have ample room for you to dry out or lay around in the hammock and just relax while you seek the comforts of our beds and Chef Jim will make you a glorious breakfast which includes fresh eggs from our chickens.
 We use home grown herbs and our garden grown vegetables in season.
 During the season Katie provides fresh flowers for your enjoyment.

 Another reason to stay with us is we are centrally located for day trips north and south and there is much to do in the local area.
 Jim has created itineraries for your stay at our Bed & Breakfast.
 Come home to warm cookies, a comfortable bed for the night, and our famous breakfast.